sudar/arduino-sketches/README.md

 This project consists of the following sketches

-*   Blink2 - Make a LED Blink
+- Blink2 - Make a LED Blink
-*   BluetoothTest - Sketch to test Bluetooth Shield
+- BluetoothTest - Sketch to test Bluetooth Shield
+- JsonParsing - Show how you can parse JSON using the aJson library
-*   DimingLed - Makes a LED to fade in and fade out.
+- DimingLed - Makes a LED to fade in and fade out.
 This sketch shows how you can use analogWrite function
-*   PushButtonControl - Basic push button
+- PushButtonControl - Basic push button
-*   PushButtonControl2 - Push button with sticky state
+- PushButtonControl2 - Push button with sticky state
-*   SevenSegment - Shows how to use a seven segment display
+- SevenSegment - Shows how to use a seven segment display
-*   USBMouse - Sketches which shows how to interact with a USB Mouse
+- USBMouse - Sketches which shows how to interact with a USB Mouse

 ## Explanation